jakeyap/Stance_Dataset_CMU/README.md

 ### **Remarks:**

 How to deal with abbreviations?
 Some examples
 - NRA
 - ROFL
 - LOL

-    Also, is removing URLs from tweets really important?

-    Is using the feature [reply / quote] that important?
+For some models, the raw texts are used.
+For others, there was precleaning.
+As an example, for this line of text

+Original:
+    .@ShuttleCDRKelly: "[The @NRA] is against background checks for gun sales - I mean, the most common sense thing that we can do to protect society they are so strongly against." https://t.co/DE0oENyL2S

+Cleaned:
+    .[@ACCOUNT] "[The [@ACCOUNT] is against background checks for gun sales - I mean, the most common sense thing that we can do to protect society they are so strongly against."
+[URL]

 # Concepts/tools used for this exercise